atomisthq/docs/docs/automations/slack.md

 }
 ```

-In this example, we are sending the message only to the `#general` channel.
+In this example, you are sending the message only to the `#general` channel.
 It is
-possible to send the same message into more than one channel by simple providing
+possible to send the same message into more than one channel by simply providing
 an array of channel names to the `addressChannels` method.
 The same works for
 `addressUsers`.

 ## Formatting Messages

-In the previous section you've seen how to address and send messages to Slack.
-In
+In the previous section you saw how to address and send messages to Slack.
+This section covers
-this section, we'll look into formatting simple and complex messages for Slack.

-Additionally we'll demonstrate how to add buttons and menus to messages.
+formatting simple and complex Slack messages.
+It also demonstrates how to add buttons and menus to messages.

 ### Simple Messages